mcarilli/CarND-Advanced-Lane-Lines-P4-Solution/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 My function to apply filters and thresholds to create a binary image with suspected lane line pixels tagged as 1s is apply_filters(), at line 49 of functions.py.
-Within the processing pipeline, apply_filters is invoked at line 36 of findlines.py.
+The binary output is produced by combining several filters as follows, schematically:

+lightness filter & ( ( gradient mag filter & gradient angle filter ) | saturation filter ).

 Please see functions.py for more details.

+Within the processing pipeline, apply_filters() is invoked at line 36 of findlines.py.

+The following sequence shows examples of pixels tagged by each of the filters and the resulting binary output.
+This image is a simple test case, and it may appear that some of the filters are unnecessary, but for more challenging images, I found it useful to use all of them.

 ![Filters and resulting binary output][filters]